randyrossi/bmc64/README.md

     dpi_timings=1920 1 56 176 208 282 1 5 2 23 0 0 0 50 0 36908040 1
     scaling_params=384,282,1920,282

-NOTE: Your monitor may not support this mode.
+NOTE: This mode has a 15khz horizontal refresh rate which many monitors don't support.
 You may have to experiment with other resolutions (not necessarily 282 lines) to get something working.

 Many thanks goes out to Alessio Scanderebech and Andrea Mazzoleni for their assistance with getting this working.